 On Saturday, March 24, Thomas Aquinas College hosted the semi-annual Legatus-Aquinas Forum for some 17 members and guests of the Ventura-North Los Angeles and Orange County chapters of Legatus, the international organization of Catholic business executives.
 The day began with Mass in Our Lady of the Most Holy Trinity Chapel, offered by College Chaplain Rev. Cornelius Buckley, S.J.

-Following the Mass, the Legates, who included members of the Thomas Aquinas College Board of Governors, Boards of Regents, and alumni, met for a 90-minute seminar conducted in the Socratic Method, as are all classes at the College.
+Following the Mass, the Legates, who included members of the Thomas Aquinas College Board of Governors, Boards of Regents, and alumni, met for a 90-minute seminar conducted in the Discussion Method, as are all classes at the College.
 College President Michael F. McLean and Vice President for Development Paul J. O’Reilly led the conversation, which focused on T. S. Eliot’s dramatization of the 12th century assassination of St. Thomas Becket, Murder in the Cathedral.

 The conversation continued over lunch, which Dr. and Mrs. McLean hosted at the Doheny Hacienda, the official residence of Thomas Aquinas College’s president.
 There, Dr. McLean presented a talk about Murder in the Cathedral and its timely insights regarding Church-state relations.